hobofan/ucsf-nmr/README.md

 <br/>

 This project provides a parser for the UCSF NMR file format written in Rust.
+It explicitly supports 2D/3D/4D measurements, but should in theory support any number of dimensions.

 The implemenation follows the description of the format outlined at
 <https://www.cgl.ucsf.edu/home/sparky/manual/files.html#UCSFFormat>.